ZupIT/horusec-docs/content/en/web/installation/install-with-helm.md

 kubectl create namespace horusec-system
 ```

-**Step 2:** The services that make this solution use Kubernetes' Secrets to manage sensitive data like passwords, oAuth tokens and SSH keys.
+**Step 2:** The services make this solution use Kubernetes' Secrets to manage sensitive data like passwords, oAuth tokens and SSH keys.
 Because of that, you have to configure some Secrets before starting the installation.

 {{% alert color="info" %}}
-If you have installed `PostgreSQL` and `RabbitMQ` with Bitnami's Charts, now you have to get its crendentials:
+If you have already installed `PostgreSQL` and `RabbitMQ` with Bitnami's Charts, now you have to get its crendentials:

 ```bash
 export POSTGRES_USERNAME="postgres"